 The boundaries of the Jupiter Farms Residents shall extend west of the Loxahatchee River to the east of the Seminole Pratt & Whitney Road to the north of the C 18 canal, excluding Caloosa and Palm Beach Country Estates, and south of the Martin County Line with the exception of Ranch Colony (see attached area map).

 ARTICLE II.
 MEMBERSHIP

 Whereas, the boundaries of the Jupiter Farms Residents shall extend west of the Loxahatchee River to the east of the Seminole Pratt & Whitney Road to the north of the C 18 canal, excluding Caloosa and Palm Beach Country Estates, and south of the Martin County Line with the exception of Ranch Colony;

 Therefore, any resident within these boundaries, above the age of 18, shall be considered a member of Jupiter Farms Residents and may prove said residency with a current government-issued ID or current utility bill denoting an address within the abovementioned area.

 Section 1.
 Annual Meeting.

-Section 1A – At the April General Membership Meeting – the Board will entertain nominations for upcoming vacant/vacating seats, in anticipation for the upcoming Annual June Meeting/Election.
-This open nomination period will run from the April JFR General Membership Meeting through and including the May Meeting when Nominations will be closed.
+Section 1A – At the April General Membership Meeting – the Board will entertain nominations for upcoming vacant/vacating seats, in anticipation of the upcoming Annual June Meeting/Election.
+This open nomination period will run from the April JFR General Membership Meeting through and including the May Meeting, when Nominations will be closed.